An Expert LSAT Tutor’s Top 5 LSAT Logic Game Tips

 4. Get comfortable with the hypothetical

 A major dimension of what the LSAT tests is your sense of “truth value.”
-Considering the ways multiple pieces of information relate to one another, can you determine whether something is definitely true, possibly true, possibly false, or definitely false?
+Considering the ways multiple pieces of information relate to each other, can you determine whether something is definitely true, possibly true, possibly false, or definitely false?
 You can see how that skill would be essential for a lawyer.
-But that doesn’t mean determining truth value in the form a logic game is any less confounding.
+But that doesn’t mean determining truth value in the form a logic games are any less confounding.
 Especially when many rules and questions ask you to entertain conditionals and hypotheticals.

 For example, a rule might state, “If the fruit salad is served first, the charcuterie must be served second.”
 Of course, that doesn’t necessarily mean that, if the charcuterie is served second, the fruit salad must be served first.
 A question might ask, “If the charcuterie is served second, and the paella is served third, what is served first?”

-Developing a comfort with existing in these hypothetical spaces is crucial for acing the logic games.
-The key is in keeping track whether the hypothetical scenarios you game out involve information that is always true, that is temporarily true for the sake of this one question, or that is only possibly true.
+Developing a comfort with existing in these hypothetical spaces is crucial for acing the logic games on a test day.
+The key is in keeping track whether the hypothetical scenarios you game out involve information that is always true, that is temporarily true for the sake of this single question, or that is only possibly true.
 In addition, as you go forward, you should be reviewing the rules to see whether your hypothetical scenario has created any contradictions or rule violations.

 5. Invest intelligently in LSAT prep

 No LSAT-preparer is an island unto themselves.
-There is a wealth of resources available to help you prepare for the LSAT and for the logic games in particular.
-There are many free and crowdsourced resources available online, including text and video lessons, specialized LSAT prep software, and user-generated forums.
+There is a wealth of resources available to help you prepare for the LSAT exam and for the LSAT logic games in particular.
+There are many free LSAT practice test pdf, crowdsourced and other resources that you could get and download online, including text and video lessons, specialized LSAT prep software, and user-generated forums.
 There are also many paid publications, in print and online, designed exclusively to help you improve your performance at LSAT logic games.
 Though you should be careful that your primary study resource is actual logic games from official past LSAT exams, as opposed to simulated logic games written by other entities.

-While the extra expense can be difficult, almost every LSAT student stands to benefit from expert LSAT tutoring.
-There is a wide spectrum of such LSAT coaching available, from large and anonymous group classes to one-on-one tutoring.
+While the extra expense can be difficult and practicing alone is hard and time consuming, almost every LSAT student stands to benefit from expert LSAT tutoring.
+There is a wide spectrum of such LSAT coaching available, from large and anonymous group classes to personal tutoring.
 One-on-one tutoring is typically more effective, but also more expensive.
 Some tutors charge over $1,000 an hour.
-We offer top-quality personalized LSAT logic games tutoring for roughly half the price of such high-profile companies as Kaplan and Manhattan Prep, even though MyGuru’s tutors have more experience.
+We offer top-quality personalized LSAT logic games tutoring and logic games strategies for roughly half the price of such high-profile companies as Kaplan and Manhattan Prep, even though MyGuru’s tutors have more experience.

-Working one-on-one with an expert LSAT coach is surely the most powerful way to tailor your LSAT study plan to your needs, and to maximize your performance in the logic games.
+Practice and working one-on-one with an expert LSAT coach is surely the most powerful way to tailor and be at your best LSAT study plan to your needs, and to maximize your performance in the logic games on the test day.

 About the Author

-Mark Skoskiewicz is the founder of MyGuru, a boutique provider of online tutoring and test prep for most academic subjects, as well as standardized tests like the SAT, GRE, LSAT, and GMAT.
+Mark Skoskiewicz is the founder of MyGuru, a boutique and one of the best providers of online tutoring and test prep for most academic subjects and standardized tests such as the SAT, GRE, LSAT, and GMAT.